mhewedy/spwrap/README.md

 **NOTE**: `spwrap` will not map the result from database into java for your, you have to deal with it via Mappers (`TypedOutputParamMapper` and `ResultSetMapper`).
 I did so because I intented to make this simple library as simple as possible, without going into SQL-to-Java types mapping details.

-See test cases for more usage scenarios.
+See [wiki page] (https://github.com/mhewedy/spwrap/wiki) for more info and test cases for more usage scenarios.